 A copy of the birth certificate of the child or a birth document from the hospital, or if it is an adoption, a copy of the official document is needed.

-One or both of the parents need to come for the interview.
+The parents need to come in for the interview.
 Godparents are welcome, but not required.

 4. Why do we need to attend a class?
 When?
 Where?
 Any cost?

 The sacrament of Baptism requires a good understanding by the parents and godparents who will be responsible for raising the child in the Catholic Faith.

 A class is offered at our parish hall, at 1415 Engracia Ave, usually on the last Monday of the month.
 A schedule is posted here on our website.
 In case of doubt, please call the parish office to confirm.